Los Piojos: History

-To some, 1998's follow up studio album Azul is the best from the group.
-The band's assimilation of all types of eastern Argentine musical rhythms became clear with this release, and their eclectic nature did not cut into their popularity, in fact it made them more accessible to a wider Latin American taste, and so Los Piojos went on tour in Mexico and the United States.
-Ritual saw the light in 1999 as the 5th album for the band.
+With 1998's follow up studio album, Azul, the band's assimilation of all types of eastern Argentine musical rhythms became clear.
+Their eclectic nature did not cut into their popularity; in fact, it made them more accessible to a wider Latin American taste, and so Los Piojos went on tour in Mexico and the United States.
+Ritual saw the light in 1999 as the fifth album for the band.

 The new millennium arrived and saw Los Piojos still active.
 They performed several concerts with sellout numbers alongside other suburban rock acts such as Divididos, La Renga, Viejas Locas, and ska-Latin band Los Auténticos Decadentes.

 The group released Verde Paisaje del Infierno in 2000.
 At the same year, Daniel Buira, the drummer, left the group after a fight with Kupinski.

 At the end of 2002 they released Huracanes en Luna Plateada, with 19 songs recorded in concerts performed in the Huracán stadium, Luna Park, the Sports Center of Gymnastics and Fencing of La Plata, Rosario, Neuquén, Córdoba and Mendoza.
 All of these were recorded in the concerts between the years 2001 and 2002.

 In 2003 the band came out with their 7th full-length, Máquina de Sangre.
 It became one of the best selling Argentinian albums of the year.
 The band would also sell out 70,000 seat River Plate Stadium, something only achieved locally by bands such as Soda Stereo, and the most important foreign musical acts.
 The album included the song "Motumbo" which was composed by former drummer Daniel Buira.